nidomiro/ts-libs/packages/config-helper/README.md

 Here you define what parameters you want to have and how they are converted and validated.

 Example:
+(If you want more examples, head over to [](https://github.com/nidomiro/ts-tools/tree/main/packages/config-helper-e2e/))

 ```typescript
 import { booleanParam, createConfig, numberParam, regexParam, stringParam } from '@nidomiro/config-helper'